Lund Khwar: Role in the Pakistan Freedom Movement

-In his book, "The Pathan Unarmed: opposition & memory in the North West Frontier", Mukulika Banerjee writes on page 98,:
+In his book The Pathan Unarmed: opposition & memory in the North West Frontier, Mukulika Banerjee writes:

-".........A Chief Secretary's report from 193 stated that:
+"A Chief Secretary's report from 193 stated that:

 In and around Lund Khwar... increase in the active participation of women.
 On 30 April...15 women volunteers paraded....in Lund Khwar it was announced that meetings would be held....about two or three thousand at meetings...Speech prepared by Abdul Ghaffar Khan read out by a boy and resolutions passed that, if permanent peace was not concluded, the women should join the men in future struggle, that khaddar [khadi cloth] only should be worn by the women and that the full rights of women under the shari'a should be conceded to them by men."

 Note on the reference: The name of the boy who read out the speech was Qasim Khan, the son of a woman Grana who because of the purdah could not participate in the presence of adult male speakers.